SaraAsiri707/Email_Analyzer/README.md

 ## What I learned

 I practiced working with data from a text file and organizing it using dictionaries, lists, and tuples.
 I also practiced sorting data to find the most frequent senders.

+## Data

+The sample email data is from Python for Everybody.